Anatoly Pepelyayev: Service under Kolchak

 In December, Pepelyayev's forces resumed their high tempo advance, this time to the west.
-On December 16, 1918, Pepelyaev signed Order No. 049, directing an attack on Perm.
-His greatest victory was the Capture of Perm, where some roughly 20,000~ Red Army soldiers were taken prisoner on 25 December 1918 following its abandonment.
-By the evening of the aforementioned 25 of December, the city was under White Army control.
+On 16 December 1918, Pepelyaev signed Order No. 049, directing an attack on Perm.
+His greatest victory was the Capture of Perm, where some roughly 20,000~ Red Army soldiers were taken prisoner on 25 December 1918 following its abandonment."
+By the evening of the aforementioned 25 December, the city was under White Army control.
 These Bolsheviks were reportedly released back to their homes on Pepelyayev's personal orders.
 For this victory, he was promoted to the rank of Lieutenant General, nicknamed "Siberian Suvorov" (because his accomplishment coincidentally happened just after the 128th anniversary of the capture of the fortress of Izmail by Alexander Suvorov), and, for preliminary accomplishments and this, awarded the Order of St. George of the 3rd degree.
 Further advances on Vyatka were impeded by heavy frost.
 As the spring rasputitsa arrived, Pepelyayev's position deteriorated.
 His armies had outrun their supply lines and were exhausted from many months of incessant warfare, while the Red Army was pouring newly raised troops into the area.

 Pepelyayev's taking of Glazov on 2 June 1919 was his last success.
 During the following months, his First Siberian Army suffered a series of setbacks and fell back on Tobolsk, where they were forced to make a last stand against the Bolsheviks.
 By the end of the year, the White Army had collapsed into a panic and abandoned Omsk, followed by Tomsk.

 Pepelyayev's conflict with Kolchak came to a head in mid-December 1919 when he issued threats to arrest the White admiral.
 They were reconciled by Viktor Pepelyayev before Anatoly was disabled by typhus and transferred for convalescence to Harbin.
 The remains of his army joined that of Vladimir Kappel and crossed the frozen Lake Baikal during the Great Siberian Ice March.